Assignment 1

 cell occupied by these obstacles.

-You will need to implement this world, and test and implement the following three search algorithms.
-Please check the class web page for screenshots of my implementation and running of these algorithms.
+You will need to implement this world, and test and implement the

 In the context of this 2D grid world, answer the following questions.
 Provide justification.